Ishigaki Island

 Ishigaki Island (石垣島) is a Japanese island south-west of Okinawa Hontō and the second-largest island of the Yaeyama Island group, behind Iriomote Island.
 It is located approximately 411 km south-west of Okinawa Hontō.
 It is within the City of Ishigaki in Okinawa Prefecture.
 The city functions as the business and transport center of the archipelago.
 The island is served by New Ishigaki Airport, the largest airport in the Yaeyamas.

 Much of the island and surrounding waters including Mount Omoto and Kabira Bay are protected as part of Iriomote-Ishigaki National Park.

+Ishigaki Island, like the rest of Okinawa, is culturally influenced by both Japan and Taiwan due to its location, about 300. km off the north eastern coast of Taiwan.

 History

 A tsunami of record height hit Ishigaki Island in 1771.

 One of the perpetrators of Aum Shinrikyo's sarin gas attack, Yasuo Hayashi, was arrested on Ishigaki Island 21 months after the attacks and 2000. km from the scene of the crime.

 On 11 April 2024, locals protested against the Japanese military's presence.

 Ishigaki Port

 Located 400. km southwest of Okinawa Island and 259. km east of Keelung, Ishigaki serves as a gateway to the Yaeyama Islands.
 Ishigaki Port is the 5th most popular of Japan's cruise ports as of 2017, and 4th for port calls by non-Japanese ships with a weekly call by Star Cruises from Taiwan.
 Several companies offer daily ferry service to Hateruma, Iriomote, Kohama, and Taketomi Island.

 Due to Japan's increased focus on grey-zone challenges, Ishigaki Port has been expanded so more than a dozen large (over 1,000 tons) Japan Coast Guard ships can be stationed there.
 There are currently 11 Kunigami-class large patrol vessels and 2 Hateruma-class large patrol vessels, as well as a Bizan-class small patrol vessel, and a Kagayuki-class patrol craft have been homeported at Ishigaki along with facilities for housing up to 600 crew, making Ishigaki JCG's largest base, surpassing JCG's facilities in Yokohama.